-What to Do if Hit by an Unlicensed or Underage Driver
+What to Do if Hit by an Unlicensed Driver

 If you have the bad luck to be hit by an underage driver, do not despair.
 Treat the accident as you would any other accident, and let the consequences fall where they may for the young person.